gwcoffey/gwcoffey.com/hugo/content/booklist/2023-03-21-i-am-the-most-interesting-book-of-all/index.md

 ---
 title: I Am the Most Interesting Book of All
 date: 2023-03-21
-summary: A diary by Marie Bashkirtsef
+summary: Marie Bashkirtsef painted one of my all-time favorite portraits.
+She also plays a role in one of my all-time favorite memoirs…
 ---

 {{< booklist/book